 But lots of state laws have even more generous provisions, entitling workers to higher minimum wages and more expansive overtime rights.
 In some cases, an employer can fulfill the federal wage and hour law’s requirements, but violate the state law’s requirements at the same time.

 Separating State From Federal Law

 Take Patrick, who does yard work in California.
 Patrick’s employer pays him $8.50 per hour, which is higher than the Fair Labor Standards Act’s requirement of $7.25.
-California’s state minimum wage, however, is actually $10 per hour – so Patrick’s employer is breaking state law, but not federal law.
+California’s 2018 state minimum wage, however, is actually $10.50 per hour for small employers – so Patrick’s employer is breaking state law, but not federal law.
 Patrick should call the California Department of Industrial Relations to report his employer’s illegal activity and pursue his back wages.